For information about the Department of Justice and Community Safety you can view:

 The department and its Secretary are responsible to four ministers who cover the following portfolios:

-- The Hon Jill Hennessy MP, Attorney-General and Minister for Workplace Safety
+- The Hon Jill Hennessy MP, Attorney-General, Minister for Workplace Safety, Minister for the Coordination of Justice and Community Safety - COVID-19

 - The Hon Lisa Neville MP, Minister for Police and Emergency Services